NativeScript/sample-Groceries/README.md

 This repository contains a number of branches:

 * The [**release** branch](https://github.com/NativeScript/sample-Groceries/) shows how to build a robust, real-world app using NativeScript.
 The branch is built with TypeScript and Angular.
+This branch targets latest official release of {N}.

+---

+* The [**master** branch](https://github.com/NativeScript/sample-Groceries/tree/master) contains the same as relase branch, but it is configured against latest bits of {N}.

 ---